About

 What to expect

-Since I’m coming from an object-oriented background, expect all sorts of problems I’m stumbling into and then getting out of.
+Since I come from an object-oriented background, expect all sorts of problems I stumble into and then getting out of them.
 C, C++, and Java were my first professionally used programming languages.
-Later I switched to Scala, and even later to Kotlin.
-I had, and still have, a lot to learn, even more to unlearn, and I’m not nearly done yet.
-If you’re having a similar background, maybe you can get something out of my mistakes and the occasional success.
+Later I switched to Scala, and even later to Kotlin and Rust.
+I had, and still have, a lot to learn, even more to unlearn, and I'm not nearly done yet.
+If you have a similar background, maybe you can get something out of my mistakes and the occasional success.

 Meet Hip Hippo, my sidekick